This topic describes the cache mode of JindoFileSystem (JindoFS) and its use scenarios.

 - If you set this parameter to a value greater than 0, JindoFS synchronizes metadata from OSS at intervals of the set value in units of

 Note For example, if you set this parameter to 5, JindoFS synchronizes metadata from OSS every 5 seconds.

 You can set the namespace.sync.loadtype parameter to specify the loading policy.
-Valid values are never, once, and always.
-A value of never indicates that JindoFS never synchronizes metadata from OSS.
-A value of once indicates that JindoFS synchronizes metadata from OSS only once.
-This is the default value.
-A value of always indicates that JindoFS synchronizes metadata from OSS each time data is accessed.Note The namespace.sync.loadtype parameter only takes effect when you do not specify the namespace.sync.interval parameter.
+Valid values are never, once, and always. never indicates that JindoFS never synchronizes metadata from OSS. once indicates that JindoFS synchronizes metadata from OSS only once.
+This is the default value. always indicates that JindoFS synchronizes metadata from OSS each time data is accessed.Note The namespace.sync.loadtype parameter takes effect only when you do not specify the namespace.sync.interval parameter.